simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-15-angular-change-detection-onpush-or-not.md

 @Component({
     ...
-    // This can be omitted, since it is the dfault
+    // This can be omitted, since it is the default
     changeDetection: ChangeDetectionStrategy.Default
 })
 ```